Opinion: A test-run for 2020 elections: Ethiopia’s reform government wrangles with ethno nationalism | DW | 23.11.2019

 Whether the EPP will be able to bring the prosperity that its name suggests to the 105 million Ethiopian people, remains to be seen.
 What is beyond any doubt, is that the merger, spurred on by Prime Minister Abiy Ahmed indicates a turning point: the revolutionary democracy, which has its roots in Cold War era Albanian-Marxism and has been propagated by Ethiopia's government for over a quarter of a century, will be discarded once and for all.

 Ethiopia's new way ahead is laid out in the "Medemer" which translates to synergy – a political, economic and social roadmap.
-The booklet printed over one million times and available for the equivalent of €9 or $9,95 at kiosks.
+The booklet printed over one million times and available for the equivalent of €9 ($9.95) at kiosks.

 Symptoms of Balkanization